ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 Remember to use the signer's private key (with ETH balance) to replace `<private_key>` in the following steps.
 And use the other address to replace `<miner>`.

-### Preparing RPC endpoints
+### Preparing Ethereum API endpoints

-During the operation of the ES-Node, frequent Ethereum RPC calls are made, including at the execution layer and the consensus layer(the beacon chain).
-Therefore, we need you to prepare endpoints for two types of RPC calls.
-We recommend using BlockPi for the execution layer RPC and QuikNode for the beacon chain RPC.
+During the operation of the ES-Node, frequent Ethereum API calls are made, including at the execution layer and the consensus layer(the beacon chain).
+Therefore, we need you to prepare endpoints for two types of calls.
+We recommend using [BlockPI](#applying-for-a-free-sepolia-rpc-endpoint-from-blockpi) for the execution layer endpoint and [QuickNode](#applying-for-a-free-sepolia-beacon-endpoint) for the beacon endpoint.

-In the following tutorial, you will need to replace <el_rpc> for you execution layer RPC endpoint, and <cl_rpc> for the beacon RPC endpoint.
+In the following tutorial, you will need to replace <el_rpc> for you execution layer endpoint, and <cl_rpc> for the beacon endpoint.

 ### About `run.sh`